-Major General Qassem Soleimani is part of the Islamic Revolutionary Guards Corps (IRGC) senior leadership echelon, which is comprised of commanders that have served together since the Iran-Iraq War.
-Soleimani has been the commander of the IRGC Quds Force since 1998, when Supreme Leader Ayatollah Ali Khamenei appointed him.
+Major General Qassem Soleimani was part of the Islamic Revolutionary Guards Corps (IRGC) senior leadership echelon, which is comprised of commanders that have served together since the Iran-Iraq War.
+Soleimani became the commander of the IRGC Quds Force since 1998, when Supreme Leader Ayatollah Ali Khamenei appointed him.
 He was deployed to Mahabad in West Azerbaijan province to suppress the Kurdish uprising after the 1979 Islamic Revolution.
 He was appointed the IRGC commander in Kerman province after the Iran-Iraq War and was promoted to major general in 2011.

 Soleimani and the Quds Force have been a critical component in Bashar al Assad’s effort to survive in Syria and to reestablish control over a majority of the country involved in the civil war.
 It is unlikely that Assad would have survived without the assistance of Iran’s military, including the Quds Force and Quds Force-directed Hezbollah.
 Soleimani and Hezbollah’s leadership also have strong ties due to years of cooperation in carrying out missions in Lebanon and Syria.
-Soleimani has become larger-than-life figure in the recent Iraq and Syria conflicts, hailed by political and military figures alike for his role in various military successes in those theaters.
+Soleimani become a larger-than-life figure in the recent Iraq and Syria conflicts, hailed by political and military figures alike for his role in various military successes in those theaters.